TGN-Minecraft/Map-Details/README.md

 Lists our maps &amp; the rotations
 These maps have been made by authors who will be credited shortly.

+Want to add your map to our rotations?
+Visit our forums and submit your map today!
+Want to create your own rotations?
+Submit it in ISSUES.
+Any problems with maps?
+Submit it in Issues.

 ## Rotation 1
 1. Stone II by OldManTigerMask
 2. Alpine Mining by [Author Listing Soon]